Makes 6 servings

 This quicka and easy skillet enchilada recipe is on the spicy side, so if spicy isn’t your thing you can eliminate the cracked pepper, choose mild enchilada sauce and use plain Monterey Jack or Havarti cheese.
 Love spicy?
 This will knock your socks off.

 Cooking up a pot of barley, wheat berries or quinoa weekly and storing it in the fridge helps reduce your time in the kitchen as well as speed up any dinner prep.
-This recipe calls for leftover cooked barley, wheat berries or quinoa to get this show on the road ASAP.
+This recipe calls for leftover cooked barley, wheat berries or quinoa or even brown rice to get this show on the road ASAP.